valtech-ch/aem-msm-tools/README.md

 | emailContent | Default E-mail Content | Will be used if the editor did not provide a custom notification e-mail subject. |  |
 | siteOwnerEmailPageProperty | Site Owner E-mail Page Property Name | Page property where site owner e-mails are stored (may be of type String[]), to which the notification e-mails will be sent. | siteOwnerEmail |
 ## Code

+The project/code uses java 11 and is compatible only with AEMaaCS.

 ### Modules

 The main parts of the template are: